This post may contain affiliate links. Thank you for your support.

 - Chocolate chips

-Where to Find Culinary Lavender for Making Lavender Cookies
+Where to Find Culinary Lavender for Making Chocolate Lavender Cookies

-Culinary lavender can be ordered online pretty easily, you can grow your own (look into which varieties are edible before you plant), or you often find it in bulk food stores.
+Dried lavender for cooking and baking can be ordered online pretty easily, you can grow your own (look into which varieties are edible before you plant), or you often find it in bulk food stores.
 I get mine at Bulk Barn in Canada in the herbs and spices section of the store.
-I almost always used plant-based substitutions in my baking.
-I’ve shared all my favorite tips for switching traditional recipes over to plant-based, as well as my favorite specific brands for plant-based alternatives in the following post, if you’d like to try your hand at plant-based baking: My Basic Guide to Plant-Based Baking
+I almost always used plant-based substitutions in my baking, so I did that this time for my vegan lavender cookies.
+I’ve shared all my favorite tips for switching traditional recipes over to plant-based, as well as my favorite specific brands for plant-based alternatives in the following post if you’d like to try your hand at plant-based baking: My Basic Guide to Plant-Based Baking.

 Making the Lavender Chocolate Chip Cookies